owenmoogk-school/MTE325-labs/Lab Notes.md

 We connected the limit switch to PB4, and ground.
 Then, we configured it to be a pullup high, and outputted the result to serial.
 This way we could output the read value and verify that the circuit works.

-Next, we used pin PC7 and ground, through a potentiometer, to light up and LED with a GPIO pin.
+Next, we used pin PC7 and ground, through a potentiometer, to light up an LED with a GPIO pin.

 Lastly, we hooked up the motors and got the motors spinning based on the UART commands, or the demo.
 See below for documentation:
 ![](assets/image.png)